Click on any phrase to play the video at that point.Close

 Now when we think deeper about things like these, the obvious response from people should be that, "Okay, that sounds bad, but that doesn't really affect me because I'm a legal citizen.
 Why should I worry?
 Because I have nothing to hide."
 And this is an argument, which doesn't make sense.
 Privacy is implied.
 Privacy is not up for discussion.
 This is not a question between privacy against security.
 It's a question of freedom against control.
 And while we might trust our governments right now, right here in 2011, any right we give away will be given away for good.
 And do we trust, do we blindly trust, any future government, a government we might have 50 years from now?
 And these are the questions that we have to worry about for the next 50 years.

 Got an idea, question, or debate inspired by this talk?
 Start a TED Conversation.

 Cybercrime expert Mikko Hypponen talks us through three types of online attack on our privacy and data -- and only two are considered crimes.
 "Do we blindly trust any future government?
 Because any right we give away, we give away for good."
 (Filmed at TEDxBrussels.)

 As computer access expands, Mikko Hypponen asks: What's the next killer virus, and will the world be able to cope with it?
+And also: How can we protect digital privacy in the age of government surveillance?
 Full bio »